-Bakarkhani is a thick, crispy (often layered) flat bread.
-Its almost biscuit like textured and smeared with poppy seeds before baking in oven.
+Bakarkhani is a thick, crispy (often layered) flatbread.
+It’s almost biscuit-like textured and smeared with poppy seeds before baking in the oven.
 They serve 3 varieties here.
-Succumb to the snob effect and buy the costliest one- 80/ per peice and I promise you won’t regret it.
+Succumb to the snob effect and buy the costliest one- 80/ per piece and I promise you won’t regret it.
 For us, it went extremely well with morning tea (after re-heated a little in OTG).

-Now, sheermal is kind of a more sweet/ soft variety of naan, where warm milk is used in the dough and it more resembles the danish pastry.
-We again purchased the prime version of 25/- a piece and the next day gorged on it with the afternoon tea at home.
+Now, sheermal is kind of a more sweet/ soft variety of naan, where warm milk is used in the dough.
+And before putting it in Tandoor, they simply DIP it in a mixture of melted white butter and oil.
+We again purchased the prime version of 50/- a piece and the next day gorged on it with the afternoon tea at home.

-Go a little furthr and at right-hand corner of the first crossing, you can find Taskeen shop.
-The were making some brilliant Chicken Changezi and Maahi Akbari.
-Do not bother, you won’t find Chicken Changezi in wikipedia.
-Its the desi muslim answer to KFC-ishtyled chicken.
+Go a little further and at the right-hand corner of the first crossing, you can find Taskeen shop.
+They were making some brilliant Chicken Changezi and Maahi Akbari.
+Do not bother, you won’t find Chicken Changezi in Wikipedia.
+It’s the desi Muslim answer to KFC-ishtyled chicken.
 Large chicken pieces are double fried and served piping hot.
 Maahi Akbari is large Katla fish chunks marinated and deep-fried.
 Damn yummy and a must-have…..
 Chicken Chungezi was coming at 440/- a kg and Maahi Akbari was 740/- a kg.

 While I was chatting with the shop-boy, he suggested “saab, thora falooda bhi taste kijiye ? ” “Karaiye” was my response and I was served with one of the best falooda I ever had in my life along with a piece of shahi tukra.
 Personally, I liked the shahi tukra of Royal Indian Hotel better, but this is not bad by any means… Falooda was 40/- a plate and so was Shahi Tukra.

-After all these sweets, I was craving for some ghosht-Roti.
-And as per suggstion by my good friend Deepanjan Ghosh, I went to Bombay Tea house.
+After all these sweets, I was craving for some gosht-Roti.
+And as per suggestion by my good friend Deepanjan Ghosh, I went to Bombay Tea house, commonly known as Bambaiya.

-This is at the first left lane corner from the Nakhoda Maszid.
+This is at the first left lane corner from the Nakhoda Masjid.
 They serve a brilliant beef chaap– to be paired with tandoori roti (all year long) and a pretty good Beef Boti kebab (Personally I like Adams’ version better though).
 The quality is consistent throughout the year.
-Go for it, definitely you won’t regret it.
+Go for it, definitely.
+You won’t regret it.
 But, let me warn you.
 The biggest challenge this time of the year is to find the shop, as its name-board is covered in shamiana and posters now.

-Now, this year (2018), I’ve found this shop after Delhi 6 (beside Taskeen). they are making a killer Chicken Malai Kebab and chicken Pyare Kebab.
+Now, in (2018), I’ve found this shop after Delhi 6 (beside Taskeen). they are making a killer Chicken Malai Kebab and chicken Pyare Kebab.
 The chicken malai Kebab is large chunks of chicken marinated in reshmi kebab marination and finished in tandoor.
-The whole finished product is then tossed with cream, butter and slight lemon juice.
+The entire finished product is then tossed with cream, butter, and slight lemon juice.
 Result is fabulous.
 On the other hand, chicken pyare Kebab is chicken sheekh kebab sprinkled with chat masala.

 Bon Apetite !!!